 1987 – A momentous year

 With business literally booming I decided to leave the Mail and nail my colours firmly to the mast of Fantastic Fireworks.
-Working in Fleet Street – as it was known then – was the Holy Grail of journalism and I took a long time agonizing over my decision.
 My first attempt at importing fireworks almost ended in disaster.
 I discovered that the fuses in the 5000 shells I was so excited to receive from San Tai in Taiwan all contained an illegal sulphur chlorate mix.
 There was only one thing for it.
 I hired in half a dozen students and we spent a week refusing the entire batch just in time for Bonfire Night.

 1988 – War of the Worlds – a first in fireworks